Remi-Gau/eCobidas/README.md

 This repository should be a place where:
 1. issues and ideas around reaching this goal are discussed;
-2. plans on how to get to this goal are designed and implemented.
+2. plans for how to reach this goal may be designed and implemented.

 ## How to reach us
 [The github repository of this project can be found here](https://github.com/Remi-Gau/COBIDAS_chckls)